Friday, 30 December 2016

 New translation: Tablet on the Right of the People

-The new translation of Tablet on the Right of the People (Lawh-i haqq al-nas) is now available on the Windflower Translations website, or you can download it here in English or here in Persian and English.
-My introduction to the tablet is found below, and you can download it here.
+The new translation of Tablet on the Right of the People (Lawh-i haqq al-nas), and its accompanying introduction, are now available on the Windflower Translations Library.

 The translation is dedicated to Paula Bidwell, who died suddenly on September 17.
 Paula was Lakota and deeply passionate about the protest against the Dakota Access Pipeline.
 In relation to that issue, Paula posted the message below on her Facebook page on the day before she died.
 It refers to issues that are raised by Baha'u'llah, in this tablet, about the worlds of God and how they are all interconnected.
 Baha'u'llah's discussion in this tablet leaves no doubt that any rights that have been unjustly taken from the Native people will be restored through the processes he describes.
 For this reason, I was really looking forward to sharing this translation with Paula.
 But now, she will see the big picture anyway.